node-red/node-red.github.io/docs/getting-started/running.md

 PM2 is able to generate and configure a startup script suitable for the platform it is being run on.

-Run this command and follow the instructions it provides:
+Run these commands and follow the instructions it provides:

+    pm2 save
     pm2 startup

 ##### 5. Reboot